Diffusion and Flow Matching Models for Tabular Data: A Survey: Generative Models for Tabular Data

 \subsubsection{Heterogeneous Features}

-In the context of tabular data, heterogeneous features refer to columns that contain different types of data, which is considered the most challenging issue by the community \cite{suh2023autodiff}.
+Heterogeneous features refer to columns that contain different types of data, which has been considered the most challenging issue \cite{suh2023autodiff}.
 These types may include numerical, categorical, ordinal, boolean, text, or datetime data.
-This diversity makes processing and modeling such data more complex than homogeneous datasets, which consist of only one type of feature.
-This is because most generative models only focus on learning distributions either on numerical or discrete domains.
-It is unclear whether it is effective by simply combining different types of models that are separately designed for different types of features.
+This diversity makes modeling such data more complex than datasets consisting of only one feature type.
+It is unclear whether it is effective to combine different types of models, that were designed for different types of features.